Transurethral Resection of Bladder Tumors

-How do I prepare for surgery?
+How do I prepare for TURBT?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will talk to you about how to prepare.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+Arrange to have someone drive you home from surgery.

-What will happen during surgery?
+What will happen during TURBT?

-What are the risks of surgery?
+What are the risks of TURBT?

 You may bleed more than expected or get an infection.
 Your bladder may be damaged.
 It may be painful to urinate, or you may have blood in your urine.
 You may feel discomfort in your abdomen or pelvis.
 You may feel like you need to urinate more often or without warning.
 You may develop more bladder tumors.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.